Al-Haqbani/z/README.md

 counts for all network requests if you need slower or more persistent scanning.
 If you have your own JSON file of regex rules, set `EMPLOLEAKS_EXTRA_PATTERNS` to the file path so those patterns are loaded automatically at startup.
+Set `EMPLOLEAKS_EXCLUDE` to a comma-separated list of regex patterns to ignore matching secrets that you know are false positives.

 ### Repository wordlists